Submitty/submitty.github.io/_docs/developer/interface_design_style_guide.md

 Some Submitty users may be physically impaired in such a way that common UI design models could inhibit their use of Submitty.
 Some users may be incapable of using a mouse perhaps due to injury or recent surgery.
-Other users may be visually impaired and must use an assistive screen reader application or device.
+Other users may be visually impaired and may require an assistive screen reader application or device.
+Also users who may not have any physical restrictions can still be impeded by temporary environmental circumstances — such as bright sunlight, on a gorgeous day, washing out the text of a laptop display.

 Web accessibility in interface design is very important for Submitty.
-Please familiarize yourself with web accessibility and incorporate these standards into your interface design.
-[The A11Y Project](https://a11yproject.com/) provides some very easy to read tips, and [WebAIM.org](https://webaim.org/intro/) is a leading, thorough, and comprehensive resource for learning and utilizing web accessibility standards.
+Please familiarize yourself with web accessibility and implement these standards into your interface design.
+[The A11Y Project](https://a11yproject.com/) provides some very easy to read tips, and [WebAIM.org](https://webaim.org/intro/) is a leading, thorough, and comprehensive resource for learning about web accessibility standards.

 Please also read Submitty.org's [page on web accessibility](web_accessibility).